What is AMH Testing : Myths and Misinformation.

 15/09/2023

-At Randox Health, we believe information about testing and your health is essential to your well-being, and misinformation surrounding tests and results should be combatted with as much vigour as the conditions to which they relate.
+At Randox Health, we believe knowledge is power, and misinformation surrounding tests and results should be combatted with as much vigour as the conditions to which they relate.
 This article will explore the findings of the study, the concerns raised, and the truth about AMH testing.

 AMH data can be used by clinicians to determine the correct stimulation protocol and dosage to optimise the response to follicle stimulation in those with a low AMH result, and to avoid ovarian hyperstimulation syndrome (OHSS) in those with a high AMH result.

-In relation to menopause, a low AMH result may indicate a shortened reproductive window but cannot independently or accurately predict the age at which menopause will occur, the length of time remaining before the onset of menopause or current fertility3.
+In relation to menopause, low AMH levels may indicate a shortened reproductive window but cannot independently or accurately predict the age at which menopause will occur, the length of time remaining before the onset of menopause or current fertility3.
 AMH may be useful for young women to indicate if they are likely to enter early menopause but there is not currently enough evidence to support this claim.
-Currently, the utility of a single AMH test to predict the onset of menopause is rife with controversy.
-Some studies show a single AMH test can be used in a mathematical model to predict the age at which menopause will begin4.
-This is however, an area which requires more research before it becomes clinically useful.

 Complications